 Three Types of Insurance You May Not Need for Your Trucking Business

 The first thing to check before purchasing an insurance policy is the nature of your business.
 Many insurance agents try to sell ordinary business packages.
 So, when you go shopping, you need to keep in mind that you have a trucking business.
 Some common types of insurance that don’t suit your trucking business are:

 If you operate your business from home, then you are an independent owner-operator.
 This, also means that your physical business isn’t open to customers and the public.
 In this condition, commercial general liability is the wrong insurance for your business.
 Commercial general liability covers the liability to people who visit your place of business.
 These can be maintenance facilities or dispatcher offices.
 However, since you work alone at home, you don’t need this coverage.

 Small trucking companies such as independent owner-operators shouldn’t choose hired auto insurance coverage.
 This insurance covers accidents with vehicles that your employees own, but use for work purposes.
 Since you’re a small and independent fleet, this coverage is useless for your business.

 Non-owned auto liability isn’t necessary for small trucking businesses.
 It has similar conditions as hired auto; therefore, you won’t use your employee’s vehicle for your business.
 An independent owner-operator may use their personal vehicle to pick up parts or run other errands for the business.
 Therefore, it’s likely they already have insurance that will adequately cover any issues that occur while doing this.

 Knowing what coverage applies to your trucking business can save you thousands of dollars on your annual insurance premium.
-It would be best to evaluate your truck insurance options and choose the one that suits your business better.
+It would be best to evaluate your options and choose the trucking insurance quote that suits your needs better.